Virgin Records: History

 Branson and Powell had initially run a small record shop called Virgin Records and Tapes on Notting Hill Gate, London, specializing in krautrock imports, and offering bean bags and free vegetarian food for the benefit of customers listening to the music on offer.
 The first real store was above a shoe shop at the Tottenham Court Road end of Oxford Street.

-After making the shop into a success, they turned their business into a fully fledged record label.
 The name Virgin, according to Branson (in his autobiography), arose from Tessa Watts, a colleague of his, when they were brainstorming business ideas.
 She suggested Virgin – as they were all new to business – like "virgins".

+After making the shop into a success, they turned their business into a fully fledged record label.
 The original Virgin logo (known to fans as the "Gemini" or "Twins" logo) was designed by English artist and illustrator Roger Dean: a young naked woman in mirror image with a large long-tailed lizard and the word "Virgin" in Dean's familiar script.
 A variation on the logo was used for the spin-off Caroline Records label.